vmware-archive/app-manage/puppet/README.md

 # Installation

-To install these modules copy each directory recursively into /etc/puppet/modules
+To install these modules copy each directory recursively into /etc/puppet/modules.
+Please check individual READMEs for module specific requirements

 # Example site.pp